bmentges/brainiak_api/docs/source/services/cache.rst

 Example
 -------

-The first time a URL is accessed, there will be no cache - so ``X-Cache will`` return ``MISS``:
+The first time a URL is accessed, there will be no cache - so ``X-Cache``  will return ``MISS``:

 .. code-block:: bash

   $ curl -i -X GET http://api.semantica.dev.globoi.com/

-.. program-output:: curl -s -X PURGE http://api.semantica.dev.globoi.com/; curl -i -s -X GET http://api.semantica.dev.globoi.com/
+.. program-output:: curl -s -X PURGE http://api.semantica.dev.globoi.com/; curl -i -s -X GET http://api.semantica.dev.globoi.com/ | head -n 10
   :shell:

 From the second time on, ``X-Cache`` will contain ``HIT`` and ``Last-Modified`` will be the same: